bsantosh909/croyale/README.md

 ```
 ## Credits
 - The major credit for the existence of this wrapper goes to the developers of the api; SML and Selfish.
-- In the mean time I would like to thank every individual people who have directly or indirectly helped me.
+- In the meantime I would like to thank every individual person who have directly or indirectly helped me.

 ## Links
 * [Documentation](https://thelearneer.github.io/croyale/)